Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Chief Comes in Sight wears his long trail war bonnet and carries his rifle.
 His shield cover bears the painted figure of one of the Sacred Persons, with holy symbols marking the Four Directions.
 The pony is a swift one, with the split ears of a race horse.
 Chief Comes in Sight has dropped behind the horse's neck, riding warrior style.
 Buffalo Calf Road Woman rides upright, as a brave and respectable woman should.

-Buffalo Calf Road made such an impression at The Battle of the Rosebud that the Cheyenne named the battle for her.
+Buffalo Calf Road made such an impression at the Battle of the Rosebud that the Cheyenne named the battle for her.
 Instead of the "Battle of the Rosebud," the Cheyenne called the great joint Sioux / Cheyenne victory of June 17, 1876, "Where the girl saved her brother (Kse-e se-wo-is-tan-i-we-i-tat-an-e)."

 At the Battle of the Little Bighorn, Buffalo Calf Road reportedly took up arms again along with her brother, Comes In Sight, who was a leader in the Cheyenne counter-attack at Medicine Tail Coulee, and her husband, Black Coyote, who died at the Little Bighorn.